 Jamie Jensen can be sometimes brutally honest with her clients…but it works.
-After helping over 500 online businesses get up to 900% more sales through her copywriting agency, Jamie Jensen, a storytelling coach, award-winning writer and the founder of Your Hot Copy copywriting agency sits down with me to discuss how to write on so that people want to read.
+After helping over 500 online businesses get up to 900% more sales through her copywriting agency, Jamie Jensen, a storytelling coach, award-winning writer and the founder of Your Hot Copy copywriting agency sit down with me to discuss how to write so that people want to read.

 – So, Jamie – I bet you didn’t see this one coming – tell me *your* story (yes, you can go as far back as you want and give us as many gory details as you like, but tell us what you do now as well).

 Haha!
 Well, I was born in the Bronx but raised in Queens, NY.
 No, I’m not going to tell you my whole life story!
 Let’s flash forward from birth to 2011.
 I had just finished my Master’s in film producing and moved back to New York City from Los Angeles.
-I was writing movies, shooting a film by day and bartending by night.
-In other words, I was burning the candle at all the ends.
+I was writing movies, shooting a film by day, and bartending by night.
+In other words, I was burning the candle at all ends.
 After my film was released, I won an award for “Best Feature Writing” but I was still bartending by night and writing all day.
 I was exhausted and desperately wanted to serve at a higher level and get paid for the value I delivered.
 That was when I decided to start my business.
-So I wrote a website and launched.
+So I wrote a website and launched it.
 I knew I’d be writing and I had already written copy for multiple businesses and projects, I had just never charged for it before.
 Well, within 6 months, I was booking more work than I could handle all by myself which led to my building an agency.
 A lot of people ask me what the secret to my success was and I consistently tell them — it was having a clear brand message, story, and the chops to back it all up.

 – When did you discover your passion for writing?